 The more you pay in fees, the lower your total return.

-While you may be under the impression that your investment fees are minimal, Personal Capital’s Fee Analyzer will comb through your investments, calculating how fees impact your investment returns.
+While you may be under the impression that your investment fees are minimal, Empower’s Fee Analyzer will comb through your investments, calculating how fees impact your investment returns.

 In the upper right, you can choose which accounts to include and exclude in the calculation by selecting the dropdown box in the upper right hand corner and checking the boxes.